Here are just a few links you may find helpful in your search for information and research about HIV and AIDS.

 Ministry of Health

 The New Zealand Ministry of Health is the Government's principal advisor on health and disability.
-Its work mainly centers around improving, promoting and protecting the health of all New Zealanders.
+Its work mainly centres around improving, promoting and protecting the health of all New Zealanders.

 Body Positive offers peer support to people living with HIV in New Zealand.
 It breaks down isolation, builds a sense of community and is founded and run by people living with HIV.